JustinMountain/ruby_programming/connect4/README.md

   - vertical win condition
   - diagonal1 win condition
   - diagonal2 win condition

+2021-07-30
+- Implemented method and tests for horiztontal win condition
+- Implemented game over boolean method
-- Create method to check for stalemate
+- Implemented a method that determines if the game is at a stalemate
-- Create condition to require the two markers to be different
+- Created condition to require the two markers to be different

 2021-07-28
 - Added a method to track the active player to the Player class